Deakin provides a wide range of support services to help you succeed in your studies.

 Answers to questions relating to the optional Australian visit can be found on the Doctoral Partnerships Scheme FAQs (frequently asked questions) page.

 Staff in the Equity and Diversity Unit can provide advice and information about concerns relating to equity, disability support services, student access and equity programs, and resolving complaints about discrimination, harassment and bullying.

-International Student Advisers provide a wide range of advice including help with personal issues, taking a break from studies and general visa queries.
+International student support provides advice and assistance with personal issues, taking a break from studies and life in Australia.

 The Australian Government has developed an Education Services for Overseas Students (ESOS) framework which incorporates a National Code, as part of Australian law to protect international students.
 It has a number of standards, regulating how universities market their courses, select students, enrol and support students, monitor their progress and deal with any complaints or concerns.
-For all queries on the Code or concerns arising from it, we recommend you talk to an International Student Adviser first.
+For all queries on the Code or concerns arising from it, please email us.

 A range of support is available for international research degree students.
 You can also visit our international compliance and visas page to find valuable information and answers to commonly asked questions.

 Deakin's Library offers extensive support to research students, including the assistance of Liaison Librarians to assist you with finding materials relevant to your project.

 Minimum resources for research degree students